RainLoop/rainloop-webmail/vendors/moment/CONTRIBUTING.md

 Contributing
 ============

-To contribute, fork the library and install grunt.
+To contribute, fork the library and install grunt and dependencies.

-    npm install grunt -g
+    npm install -g grunt-cli
+    npm install

 You can add tests to the files in `/test/moment` or add a new test file if you are adding a new feature.